Bhola Island: History

-In 1970 it was affected by the devastating Bhola Cyclone which completely devastated the southern half of the island and also destroyed the rice crop.
+In 1970, it was affected by the devastating Bhola cyclone which completely devastated the southern half of the island and also destroyed the rice crop.

-In October 1975, it was home to the last human being naturally infected with smallpox.
+In October 1975, it was home to the last human being naturally infected with variola major, the more virulent of the two types of smallpox.
 When a toddler named Rahima Banu became infected with the virus, the World Health Organization sent a team to vaccinate 18,150 individuals who lived within a 1.5-mile radius of her home, which prevented the spread of the virus and eliminated it.

 In 1995, half of the island became flooded, leaving 500,000 people homeless.

 In 2005, floods affected over half a million people on the island.
 Significant floods in the months and years before had caused severe erosion and led to a number of rivers overflowing.
 As of 2009 a number of the island's inhabitants were living in the slums of Dhaka.

-In 2019, riots erupted after a Hindu man from the island was accused of posting blasphemous content against the Prophet Muhammad.
-It was later discovered his account had been hacked to say such things by mischief makers wanting money.